ashwinpraveengo/amfoss-tasks/README.md

 To achieve these ambitions, I'm prepared to put in the hard work, dedicating time daily to learning, practicing, and building.
 Engaging in hands-on projects aligned with each goal will reinforce my understanding and expertise.

-## How will you contribute back to the club?
+## HOW WILL YOU CONTRIBUTE BACK TO THE CLUB?
 I am fully committed to the club's objectives and will wholeheartedly dedicate myself to completing the assigned tasks within the given timelines.
 In the event that I encounter challenges beyond my current knowledge, I will proactively conduct thorough research and strive to successfully accomplish those tasks.
 My determination to contribute effectively and learn from every experience will remain unwavering.